How to Host a Louisiana Crawfish Boil (Recipe/Tips)

 Instructions

-1. When you receive the crawfish, rinse the sack of live crawfish and store on ice until ready to cook.
+- When you receive the crawfish, rinse the sack of live crawfish to remove debris and store on ice until ready to cook.

-2. Right before cooking, purge the crawfish.
-Place them in an ice chest or cooler and cover with water and ice.
+- Right before cooking, purge the crawfish.
+Place half of the crawfish in an ice chest or cooler and cover with water and ice.
 Add 13 ounces of salt, stir.
 Drain after 10 minutes and repeat the process one more time.

-5. Start your first batch by adding dd about 15 pounds of crawfish in the boil basket and lowering the basket into to the spicy water.
+- Start your first batch by adding about 15 pounds of crawfish to the boil basket and lowering the basket into to the spicy water.
 Return to a boil, cover, and allow to boil for about 20 minutes.

-8. Repeat this process until all crawfish are cooked and in steamer.
+- Repeat this process of step 2 through 7 until all crawfish are cooked and in the steamer.

 Notes